zdravkov/kendo-docs/getting-started/using-kendo-with/aspnet-mvc/helpers/grid/ajax-editing.md

 ---
-nav_title: Ajax Editing
+title: Ajax Editing
-title: Ajax Editing in Kendo UI Grid for ASP.NET MVC | Kendo UI Documentation
+page_title: Ajax Editing in Kendo UI Grid for ASP.NET MVC | Kendo UI Documentation
 description: Documentation how to define commands and set the editing mode to configure Kendo UI Grid for ASP.NET MVC for Ajax editing.
 ---